chongjh11/WorldWideEarthquake/README.md

 # WorldWideEarthquake
 Plots earthquakes using MATLAB Editor
-- This is a fun project and intended to test out the capibilities of MATLAB editor.
+- This is a fun project and intended to test out the capabilities of MATLAB editor.
-- There will only be a MATLAB Script to download, no additional functions needed.
+- There will only be a MATLAB Script to download, no additional functions are needed.
 - For more information, you can access (https://www.chongjh.com/blog/worldwideearthquake)

 Contact: Jeng Hann, Chong (chongjh11.unm.edu) (as of May 2021).